5 Best Alternatives to Cloudscraper for Web Scraping in 2025

 Cons:

-• Less fine-grained control compared to browser automation
+• Less fine-grained control vs. owning your browser stack

 Final Thoughts